hoelsner/product-database/README.md

 ## Cisco EoX APIs (Cisco Support APIs) within the Product Database

 The Product Database is capable to synchronize the local database with the Cisco EoX API.
 More information about the API is available at [http://apiconsole.cisco.com](http://apiconsole.cisco.com) (Cisco Partner access only).
-Please note the Terms & Conditions of this Service ([http://www.cisco.com/web/siteassets/legal/terms_condition.html](http://www.cisco.com/web/siteassets/legal/terms_condition.html)).

-The Onboarding process for the Cisco Support APIs is available in the [Cisco DevNet](https://developer.cisco.com/docs/support-apis/#getting-started-with-cisco-support-apis-for-sntc).
+The Getting Started guide is available at the [Cisco DevNet](https://developer.cisco.com/docs/support-apis/#getting-started-with-cisco-support-apis-for-sntc).